tcorbettclark/sql-constructor/README.md

     "name" = 'tim'
 ```

+The processing takes strings (for the actual SQL), integers (for manual
+indentation changes), and lists/tuples/generators for composition of the above.

-Some relatively subtle things are happening automatically:
+A few relatively subtle things are happening automatically:

 1. Common indentation is being removed to left align the base of the generated SQL.
 1. Blank lines are being stripped intelligently.
 E.g. the start and end of the
-   tripple quoted sql strings.
+   tripple quoted strings.
 1. The indentation levels are being tracked.
 E.g. note how the subquery is
    indented in the output but not in the input `subquery()` function.
-1. The processing takes strings (for the actual SQL), integers (for manual
-   indentation changes), and lists/tuples/generators for composition of the
-   above.

 ## Library functions